How do I get my child to stop name-calling?

 SWYS: (matching his frustration level with your voice) “There’s that name-calling again!
 You are sooo angry!
 Something happened, and you want him to know it is really NOT OK with you!”

 Then listen and respond as he tells you what happened.
 If he leans out and shoots another name by you while you are listening, contain your impulse to stop him.
-This is not a teaching moment.
-Just continue to SAY WHAT YOU SEE until he is completely heard:

-SWYS: "There it is again!
-You know that's not OK with me, and that name still came out anyway.
+SWYS: “There it is again!
+You know that’s not OK with me, and that name still came out anyway.
 Wow!
 You must really want to get back at him!
-You probably think that if you hurt him enough, then he would do what you want (OR "then he would stop that," etc.)."
+You probably think that if you hurt him enough, then he would do what you want (OR ‘then he would stop that,’ etc.).”

-If that is correct and getting his brother to do something (or stop doing something) is actually his goal, he may be caught in the same trap you are when you feel like you have to control his behavior and can't.
-Problem-solving with CAN DOs can give you both a way out.
+If that is correct and getting his brother to do something (or stop doing something) is actually his goal, he may be caught in the same trap you are when you feel like you have to control his behavior and can’t.

-So when you finally get a big nod from him that says, "Now you understand," the name-calling will stop and you can go on:
+So when you finally get a big nod from him that says, Now you understand,” the name-calling will stop and you can go on:

-SWYS: "So you want him to do something, and you can't get him to.
+SWYS: “So you want him to do something, and you can’t get him to.
 Hmm.
-Name-calling doesn't seem to be working—he's still not doing it."
+Name-calling doesn’t seem to be working — he’s still not doing it!”

-CAN DO: "Must be something else you can do!"
+CAN DO: “Must be something else you can do.”

-If he still feels defensive, he may say, "Yes, it does!"
-Continue to make him right by saying:
+He may say, “Yes, it does!”
+Just continue to make him right by saying:

 SWYS: “Oh, that’s right!
 It does work.
 It works to make you feel a little bit better and maybe more powerful.
 Hmmm.
 I don’t see him doing what you want, though.
 It might even make it harder for him to want to.”

-At this point turn and check with his brother.
-If his brother says something like, "Yeah.
-I just get angrier and don't want to do what you want even more," you can ask the brother what would work better for him.
+If his brother says something like, “Yeah.
+I just get angrier and don’t want to do what you want even more,” you can ask the brother what would work better for him.
 Then stay and mediate by checking with each child while they go back and forth until they come up with a solution that works for them both, or they just go their separate ways.

 If they actually reach an agreement, point out the STRENGTHs depending on what you see: